Absio/js-api/README.md

    ``` javascript
    var securedContainer = require('absio-secured-container');
    ```
-3. Initialize the library and log in with an account:
+3. Initialize the module and log in with an account:

    ``` javascript
    securedContainer.initialize('your.absioApiServer.com', yourApiKey);